SureshBikkivelli/Chocolates-Sales-Analysis/README.md

 2. Open it in Power BI Desktop to explore the dashboard.

 ## About Me
-I’m Shivasai, an aspiring data analyst skilled in Power BI, SQL, and Excel.
-Connect with me on [LinkedIn](https://linkedin.com/in/shivasai1).
+I’m Suresh, Data analyst skilled in Power BI, SQL, and Excel.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/bikkivellisuresh/).